What's new in Joomla 5.1?

 {{base_path}}/api/index.php/v1/content/categories?filter[search]=text

-New CLI capabilities
+New CLI features

 New commands are available for those using Joomla's Command Line Interface (CLI).